Alexander McQueen for Givenchy: Vogue Patterns, Part 1

 The eleven Vogue patterns represent seven collections presented by the house of Givenchy in the late 1990s.
 In my next three blog posts I’ll share the results of my project to match the patterns to the collections shown on the Paris runway.

 Because Vogue Patterns didn’t always release these designs in the sequence in which they were shown, I’ve grouped them by collection, noting the copyright date found on my copy of each pattern.
-Many of the designs were not made up for the magazine’s editorials; they were usually introduced in the ‘Shop Vogue’ section in the back, often with a runway photo that helps identify the collection from which it was drawn.
+Many of the designs were photographed for the magazine’s editorials; they were usually introduced in the ‘Shop Vogue’ section in the back, often with a runway photo that helps identify the collection from which it was drawn.
 I’ve noted where this is the case.
 To facilitate comparison, I’ve also added a link to the parallel McQueen collection.

 1. Givenchy Prêt-à-porter Fall/Winter 1997–98 (shown March 1997)

 For their first patterns by Givenchy’s new designer, Vogue Patterns selected two designs from Alexander McQueen’s second collection for the house, the Fall 1997 ready-to-wear, which was shown in a Parisian slaughterhouse.
 The first is a sharply tailored evening suit, Vogue 2086, modelled by Jacki Adams:

 Here’s the description from the pattern envelope: Misses’ Jacket and Dress: Semi-fitted, partially interfaced, lined, below hip jacket has front shield extending into back collar with opening for lapels, shoulder pads, side panels, no side seams, side front pockets and long, two-piece sleeves.
 Close-fitting, tapered, lined dress, below mid-knee, has front princess seams, side front slit, foundation with optional bust pads, inside belt and side zipper.